Computer Science

 CSC 893 Supervised Industrial Research (Unit: 1)

-Prerequisite: Consent of the instructor.
+Prerequisite: Permission of the instructor.

 CSC 895 Applied Research Project (Units: 3)

-Prerequisites: Consent of the instructor and approval of Advancement to Candidacy (ATC) for the MS in CS and Culminating Experience (CE) forms by Graduate Studies.
+Prerequisites: Permission of the instructor and approval of Advancement to Candidacy (ATC) for the MS in CS and Culminating Experience (CE) forms by Graduate Studies.
 Advancement to candidacy and Proposal for Culminating Experience Requirement forms must be approved by the Graduate Division before registration.

 CSC 897 Research (Units: 3-6)

-Prerequisite: Consent of the Computer Science Department.
+Prerequisite: Permission of the Computer Science Department.

 CSC 898 Master's Thesis (Units: 3)

-Prerequisites: Consent of the instructor and graduate adviser and approval of Advancement to Candidacy (ATC) for the Master of Science in Computer Science and Culminating Experience (CE) forms by Graduate Studies.
+Prerequisites: Permission of the instructor and graduate adviser and approval of Advancement to Candidacy (ATC) for the Master of Science in Computer Science and Culminating Experience (CE) forms by Graduate Studies.
 Advancement to Candidacy (ATC) and Proposal for Culminating Experience Requirement forms must be approved by the Graduate Division before registration.

 CSC 899 Independent Study (Units: 1-3)